✓ Updated March 2026

 Essential Travel Tips

-Don't underestimate the Roam Transit bus system!
-It's your best friend for getting around Banff townsite and to popular spots like Lake Louise and Moraine Lake (reservations often required for Moraine Lake shuttle).
-It saves you the headache of parking, which is notoriously difficult and expensive, especially in peak season.
+Don't underestimate the Roam Transit bus system, especially in peak season!
+It's your best friend for getting around Banff townsite and to popular spots like Lake Louise and Moraine Lake without the headache of parking.
+Grab a Parks Canada Discovery Pass online in advance to cover your park entry fees, which are required for all visitors.

-Layers are key, no matter the season.
-The weather in the Rockies can change in an instant.
-Think a moisture-wicking base layer, an insulating fleece or down jacket, and a waterproof/windproof outer shell.
-Even in summer, mornings and evenings can be chilly, and you'll want to be prepared for rain or unexpected snow.
+Layers are key, no matter the season!
+The weather in the Rockies can change dramatically in a single day.
+Think moisture-wicking base layers, a fleece or down mid-layer, and a waterproof/windproof outer shell.
+Don't forget sturdy, broken-in hiking boots and sunscreen – the sun is intense at higher altitudes.

-Try some local Alberta beef or bison!
-Many restaurants in Banff feature these regional specialties.
-For a more casual and budget-friendly option, check out the food trucks that sometimes set up in town, or grab a delicious pastry from a local bakery for breakfast.
+Try some local Alberta beef or bison if you get the chance!
+Many restaurants in Banff offer these regional specialties.
+For a more casual and budget-friendly option, check out the local bakeries for delicious pastries and sandwiches – perfect for fueling up before a day of exploring.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.